AutoCAD or Revit, which software is a better choice in 2020? Is there a clear winner between the two?

 (above image depicts a visualization of Revit’s structural analysis capabilities)

 Continuing from the previous category, let’s say you’ve entered all your data into spreadsheets manually.
-If you want to do a structural analysis of your building, then you will also need to do these calculations by hand, or you will need to use a third-party software for structural analysis.
-Revit has tools already built-in for these needs.
+If you want to do a structural analysis of your building, then you will also need to do these calculations by hand, or you will need to use third-party software for structural analysis.
+Revit already has built-in tools for these needs.

 8. Data Reports

 Winner: Revit.
-Taking our analogy further, the firm using AutoCAD would need to devote many working hours not only to pull quantities but also to compile calculations, and do structural analysis.
-Then this same team would need to produce all these data into reports for collaboration.
+Taking our analogy further, the firm using AutoCAD would need to devote not just many working hours but also human resources to pull quantities, compile calculations, and do structural analysis.
+Then this same team would need to produce all this data into comprehensive reports for collaboration.